afni/afni_doc/background_install/miniconda.rst

 Cloning
 -------

-One concept with Conda is **cloning environments**: if I can Conda setup on my laptop with a certain set of modules, each with a certain version number, then I can "clone" it and give you that exact recipe to setup a duplicate environment on your computer.
-This is a nice concept for reproducibility (sometimes using different version numbers of modules can affect your output results).
+One concept with Conda is **cloning environments**: if I can setup a Conda environment on my laptop with a certain set of modules, each with a certain version number, then I can "clone" it and use that exact recipe to setup a duplicate environment on a different computer.
+This is a nice concept for reproducibility (as sometimes using different version numbers of modules can affect outputs/results).

 `More on cloning and building identical conda envs can be read
 <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#cloning-an-environment>`_.

-Note that in practice, truly duplicating environments is actually pretty tough.
+Note that in practice, truly duplicating environments exactly is actually pretty tough.
 Getting very close might be good enough for most purposes, though, in practice.

 Conda Cheatsheet
 ----------------